Epsilon Theorems in Intermediate Logics: Introduction

-In the case of some proofs, it is possible to eliminate \et-terms in a simplified way where the cases that require the presence of $\Bm m$ do not arise.
+In the case of some proofs, it is possible to eliminate \et-terms in a simplified way where the cases that require the presence of $\Bm m$ do not arise, and the linearity schema $\LIN$ ($(A \lif B) \lor (B \lif A)$) is enough.
 Although we cannot give an independent characterization of the proofs or theorems for which this is the case, the simplified procedure will sometimes terminate and produce a Herbrand disjunction.
 Conversely, if a Herbrand disjunction exists, there is always a proof of the original formula for which the procedure terminates and produces the Herbrand disjunction (Section~\ref{sec:LIN}).
-This result sheds light on the conditions under which (a version of) Hilbert's method which uses principles weaker than excluded middle produces a Herbrand disjunction.
-In fact, a similar method can be used to give a partial \eps-elimination procedure for number theory, where linearity of the natural order of~$\mathbb{N}$ plays a similar role as the schema of linearity does in the case of logic (Section~\ref{sec:order}).